UltimateHackingKeyboard/agent/README.md

 ## Install dependencies

 npm workspace installs dependencies in hoisted mode, it is not really suitable for us.
-If you add or update a dependency of a package then navigate to the directory edit the package.json and run `npm install`
+If you add or update a dependency of a package then navigate to the directory edit the package.json and run `npm install --ignore-scripts`
+Try to avoid from packages that has install scripts

 ## Developing the web application